 The penalty for a commercial carrier failing to give notice in accordance with the regulations is set out in section 20(2).

-(4) Any person who proposes to import an organism or prescribed potential carrier under an import permit must, before the organism or potential carrier is imported, give not less that 24 hours notice to the Director General of the time and place of entry into the State of the organism or potential carrier.
+(4) Any person who proposes to import an organism or prescribed potential carrier under an import permit must, before the organism or potential carrier is imported, give not less than 24 hours notice to the Director General of the time and place of entry into the State of the organism or potential carrier.

-Penalty: a fine of $15 000.
+Penalty for this subregulation: a fine of $15 000.

+(5) Notice required under subregulation (3) or (4) must be given in an approved manner.

+[Regulation 75 amended: Gazette 6 Sep 2019 p.
+3191-2.]

 76. Notice of intention to import declared pest under Commonwealth permit

 (1) A person who proposes to import a declared pest into Western Australia from another country under a permit issued under the Quarantine Act 1908 (Commonwealth) or the Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth) must, not later than 20 working days before the expected arrival of the declared pest in the State, notify the Director General of the expected arrival date.